Iktwo/Kodices/Kodices/README.md

 ### Example 2: Button with an Action

-This example shows how to create a button that triggers a wake-on-LAN action (This assumes you defined the type **WakeOnLAN**, as shown in the sample application).
+This example shows how to create a button that triggers a wake-on-LAN action (this assumes the **wol** action type is registered, as the sample application does).

 ![alt text](../SampleImages/example_2.png "Example 2")